-Electronics Technology Diploma (ETI4)
+Criminal Justice Technology Diploma (CJT2)

-The Electronics Technology diploma program is a sequence of courses designed to prepare students for careers in electronics technology professions.
-Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
-Program graduates are to be competent in the general areas of communications, mathematics, computer literacy, and interpersonal relations.
-The program emphasizes a combination of electronics technology theory and practical application necessary for successful employment using both manual and computerized electronics systems.
+The Criminal Justice Technology diploma program is a sequence of courses that prepares students for Criminal Justice professions.
+Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
+The program emphasizes a combination of criminal justice theory and practical application necessary for successful employment.
+Completion of the Criminal Justice Technology diploma does not ensure certification of officer status in Georgia.
+Students must seek such certification from the Peace Officer Standards and Training (P.O.S.T.)
+Council.